Ronlin1/ceaser.py/README.md

 Original alphabet: abcdefghijklmnopqrstuvwxyz
-Alphabet rotated by three: defghijklmnopqrstuvwxyzabc The following code implements rotate_chr(), a function that takes a character and rotates it by three. rotate_chr() will return the rotated character.
+Alphabet rotated by three: defghijklmnopqrstuvwxyzabc The code snippet implements rotate_character(), a function that takes a character and rotates it by three. rotate_chr() will return the rotated character.
 Here’s the code:

 Basically we are using ord() and chr() to achieve this; ord ---> Returns the integer ordinal of a one-character string.